Table of Contents[Hide][Show]

-- Corn syrup, which even in moderation is a major cause of heart disease, obesity, cancer, dementia, liver failure, tooth decay and more.
+- Corn syrup and high fructose corn syrup (HFCS), which even in moderation are a major cause of heart disease, obesity, cancer, dementia, liver failure, tooth decay, and more.

-- Artificial coloring (including Red 40, Blue 1, Yellow 6, Yellow 5) which are banned in many countries in Europe and may mutate healthy DNA, contain carcinogens, cause brain cancer, and inhibit nerve-cell development, among other concerns.
-(Read 6 Artificial Food Colors You Need to Know About here.)
+- Artificial coloring (including Red 40, Blue 1, Yellow 6, Yellow 5), which are banned in many countries in Europe and may mutate healthy DNA, contain carcinogens, cause brain cancer, and inhibit nerve-cell development, among other concerns.

 - TBHQ, an additive to preserve processed foods, which is linked to ADHD in children and has caused liver enlargement and neurotoxic effects in laboratory animals.

 - Partially hydrogenated oils, a trans fat that increases risk of heart disease with the double whammy of both raising bad cholesterol and lowering good cholesterol.
 The American Heart Association suggests limiting trans fats to less than one percent of your total calories.